hyper-island-collaboration-work/yennenga-progress-group-3/README.md

 ***This is a website where you can view information about the activities of the organization, its past and current projects, and news.
 In the future, there are plans to develop a donation functionality and a subscription option to become a member.***

 ## Tools and stack:
-* HTML/ CSS / Tailwindcss / React.js / Contentful CMS / Vitest
+* HTML / CSS / Tailwindcss / React.js / Contentful CMS / Vitest

 ## Project links:
 ### Website: [Visit our website](https://yennengaprogress.netlify.app/)